What if My Spouse Wants a Divorce and I Don’t?

 You should also be advised that by contesting any matters pertaining to the divorce, you may be significantly lengthening the overall legal process.
 Needless to say, this will result in greater expense to you and your spouse.
 While the minimum waiting period for divorce in Utah is generally held to 90 days, contentious proceedings involving numerous disagreements may take several years to complete.

 If you or your spouse is unwilling or hesitant to commit to getting divorced, you may prefer to try an alternative option such as annulment or trial separation.
+Each can effectively end the marriage but with different legal consequences.

 - Both begin with a formal complaint, to be served upon your spouse.